khaoula1972/alx-low_level_programming/0x12-singly_linked_lists/README.md

-# 0x12-singly_linked_lists Repository
+# 0x12-singly_linked_lists Directory

-Welcome to the 0x12-singly_linked_lists repository!
-This repository focuses on the implementation of singly linked lists using the C programming language.
+Welcome to the 0x12-singly_linked_lists directory!
+This directory focuses on the implementation of singly linked lists using the C programming language.

 ## Table of Contents